AI App Review Appeal Draft: Resubmit Without Sounding Like You're Begging

 Common mistakes

-• Arguing the guideline exists or doesn’t apply to the category.
+• Arguing the guideline shouldn’t apply to your category.
 Concede the guideline; argue the fit.
+Disputing the standard reads as not understanding it.

 • Attaching a wall of marketing copy.
-Attach evidence: comparison screenshots, prior approval history, 30s video.
+Attach evidence: comparison screenshots, prior-approval history, a 30-second screen recording.

 FAQ

 • Should I appeal or resubmit a new build?
-If you have a real fix, resubmit.
-Appeals are for “we believe the reviewer misread.”
+If you have a real fix, resubmit — it usually clears faster and gives the reviewer something approvable.
+Appeals are for “we believe the reviewer misread the app,” not for a second opinion.

 • Should I cite “v1.0.2 was approved”?
-Yes — same UI, same reviewer pool, different outcome is a legitimate point.
+Yes — same UI, same review pool, different outcome is a legitimate, specific point.
+Pair it with the comparison screenshots so it isn’t just an assertion.

 Tags: #AI writing #App review #App Store #Appeal letter #Indie dev